OHDSI/Broadsea/README.md

 The .env file that comes with Broadsea has default and sample values.
 For advanced use, modify the values as appropriate, as covered below.

+### Docker Secrets

+Broadsea now leverages [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/ "Docker Secrets") to handle sensitive passwords and secret keys.

+*(In Broadsea 3.0, these were handled via plain-text environment variables, which is not best security practice)*

+Now in Broadsea 3.1, each sensitive password or secret key is to be stored in a file; the paths to these files is then set in the .env file per Section.
+Please refer to the default `./secrets` folder for examples on how to set up these files for your site.

 #### Run Broadsea on a remote server

-In Section 1 of the .env file, set BROADSEA_HOST as the IP address or host name (without http/https) of the remote server.
+In Section 1 of the .env file, set BROADSEA_HOST as the IP address or host name **(without http/https)** of the remote server.

 ### Docker profiles